newtondotcom/alternative/alternatives.md

 > Others : [seafile](https://github.com/haiwen/seafile)

 ### SPACE TO EXCHANGE FOLDER
-Self Made client which combines Ceph and KaniDM to provide a space to exchange files and folders in a mail for example, driven by an API
+Self Made client which combines Ceph and KaniDM to provide a space to exchange files and folders in a mail for example, driven by an API Interface is opened from webmail and user can chose to give access to current version only or the new versions.

 ## AUTH
 The os should support 2 layers for Authorization and Identification